What is Priesthood Sunday?

 Why is Priesthood Sunday important?

 Catholics are invited to observe Vatican-backed worldwide events, namely, World Day of Prayer for Vocations and World Day for Consecrated Life.
 In the United States, we also have National Vocation Awareness Week and National Catholic Sisters Week.
-Priesthood Sunday, however, specifically honors priests, without whom the Holy Sacraments could not be conferred, for a single day out of the 365 days of the year during which they tirelessly serve their parishes.
+Priesthood Sunday, however, specifically honors priests, without whom the Mass could not be offered and Sacraments could not be celebrated.

-More than the other events listed above, Priesthood Sunday is a more personal one for parishes and organizations with a chaplain, who cultivate close working relationships with their priests and therefore could benefit from a special day to express their gratitude.
-It’s a chance to unfold the creative expression, too, of the different arms of the parish community, who choose to thank and honor priests in unique ways.
+More than the other events listed above, Priesthood Sunday is a more personal one for parishes and organizations with a chaplain.
+It is for those who cultivate close working relationships with their priests and therefore could benefit from a special day to express their gratitude.
+It’s a chance to thank and honor priests in unique ways.

 How do I celebrate Priesthood Sunday in my parish?